giving with The Community Foundation

-- Life Insurance: Life Insurance can be used to create a major gift at relatively low cost to the donor.
+Life Insurance can be used to create a major gift at relatively low cost to the donor.
 If the Community Foundation is named owner or beneficiary of a new or existing policy, the donor receives a tax deduction.
-Additional premium paid through the Foundation are tax deductible, and proceeds pass to charity, free of estate tax.
+Additional premiums paid through the Foundation are tax deductible, and proceeds pass to charity, free of estate tax.

 Ways to Give and Receive an Income:

-- Gift Annuities: The Community Foundation can offer competitive rates to donors wishing to make a charitable contribution but retain a lifetime income.
+The Community Foundation can offer competitive rates to donors wishing to make a charitable contribution, but retain a lifetime income.
 A portion of these gifts may be tax-deductible and the income is guaranteed.
 For more information and a detailed profile that fits your situation, contact the Community Foundation at 765-529-2235.

 Ways to Make a Charitable Gift to Reduce Taxes:

-- Corporate Giving: Often companies would rather use the Community Foundation to handle their corporate giving to the community.
-The Foundation can establish a nonpermanent pass through Fund to direct grants to worthwhile community efforts that might not otherwise qualify for a corporate gift.
+Often companies would rather use the Community Foundation to handle their corporate giving to the community.
+The Foundation can establish a non-permanent pass through Fund to direct grants to worthwhile community efforts that might not otherwise qualify for a corporate gift.
 An endowment Fund can also be established if a company would like to establish a donor advised fund providing an income stream to meet community needs on an annual basis.

 Donations may be made to any of the many funds already existing or a new fund may be established in memory of an individual who has passed away or in honor of a special event or occasion.